 How we can help with land remediation relief

-At DAAFL, our tax specialists have been helping businesses to claim land remediation relief since 2015.
+At DAAFL, our land remediation specialists we have been helping businesses to claim land remediation relief since 2015.

 In that time, we’ve helped dozens of businesses claim back more than £19m in total.

-Our tax specialists will help identify any investments or projects that may be eligible for land remediation relief
+Our team will help identify any investments or projects that may be eligible for land remediation relief

 We’ll work with you to interpret environmental and remediation reports and examine spending to maximise the cost of qualifying relief.